1. The First Anglo-Burmese War began in __________.

 Explanation: The Treaty of Sugauli (1816) concluded the war.

-39. The Treaty of Sugauli (1816) was signed between Nepal and:
+39. The Treaty of Sugauli (1816) was signed between Nepal and__________.

 A) Lord Hastings